 Department of Health website for information regarding affected areas.
 Travellers can also obtain the latest information regarding affected areas in the United States at the

-Centres for Disease Control and Prevention website.
+Centers for Disease Control and Prevention website.
 See Health.

 - Before boarding a United States-bound aircraft or vessel, all Australian passport-holders eligible to travel to the United States under the Visa Waiver Program (VWP) must apply for an Electronic System for Travel Authorisation (ESTA) through the